Echoing Green Fellowship

 - Partnerships (organizations led by two individuals) may apply.
 Both partners must make a full-time commitment of no fewer than 35 hours per week to the development of the organization.

 - Applicants can be citizens of any nationality and their organizations can be based in any country.
 However, if the applicant is not a US citizen or permanent resident and does not have legal status to work in the US, no services in connection with their fellowship may be performed in the United States.
-If you are authorized to work in the US but this status is granted to you through your current employer and you are only authorized to work for that employer, you are not eligible to apply for a US-based proposal.

 - Applicants must commit to attending Echoing Green's training conferences, if selected as fellows.
 All new fellows attend a conference in July the year they are selected, as well as a November conference that year and for the next three years.
 Echoing Green covers all expenses related to these events and will announce the dates a few months prior to each conference.